maxwhoppa/Capital-One-AirBnb/README.md

 	b.
 Determining the Optimal Price of a house given coordinates in San Francisco - Using reviews per month as means to determine tenant frequency, determines the most profitable houses in proximity and provides a competing price

 	c. $100 million investment - median house is $1,236,700 (https://www.zillow.com/san-francisco-ca/home-values/) and the average guest stays 3.5 days (https://blog.atairbnb.com/economic-impact-airbnb/).
 This means 80 houses can be purchased with $100 million.
 Using reviews per month and price per night, determine the 80 most profitable houses and their individual incomes per year.
-This will give a total estimated income of $4,849,690.16 a year.
+This will give a total estimated income of $8,202,694.08 a year.
+Coordinates for houses along with their yearly income can be found here: http://airbnbchallenge.surge.sh/data/investment.csv

 ## Authors